grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/05 Soak Testing.md

 Most systems must stay turned on and keep working for days, weeks, and months without intervention.
 This test verifies the system stability and reliability over extended periods of use.

-This test type checks for common performance defects that show only after extended use..
-Those problems include response time degradation, memory/resource leaks, data saturation, storage depletion, etc.
+This test type checks for common performance defects that show only after extended use.
+Those problems include response time degradation, memory or other resource leaks, data saturation, and storage depletion.

 ## Considerations